Felipalds/typeORM/README.md

 ## What is an ORM
     Object-relational mapping is a technique for converting data using object-oriented programming language.
 Basicly, you database and datas is nothing more than classes and objects.

+## TypeORM
+### Models
+    For creating a table, you create a **model**.
+The models are the documents in Mongo
+### Entities
+    Entity is your model decorated by and **@Entity** decorator.
+With entities, you can **load, insert, update and remove** data.

+    - Each entity has columns (the fields in Mongo's JSON)
+    - You need to specify the PrimaryColumn (ObjectID)
+      - This PrimaryColumn can also be an auto-generated column
+    - In each column you can specify the correct type of the data